What if I can’t pay my car insurance deductible?

 The other option is that you can ask the mechanic to bill the insurance company, minus the deductible, and then ask them to waive the deductible completely.

-If your bill was a large one, the mechanic may consider waiving the $500 because they made so much off of the repairs in the first place.
+If your bill was a large one, the mechanic may consider waiving the $500 because they made so much off the cost of repairs in the first place.
 However, each shop is going to have different answers for their customers, so always ask first rather than assuming.

 Is it illegal to ask the mechanic to waive the deductible?

 How to get deductible waived?
-It is not illegal to ask the mechanic to waive the deductible.
+It is not illegal to ask the mechanic to waive deductible auto insurance.
 However, it is illegal for the mechanic to overcharge the insurance company in an effort to recoup the cost of waiving the deductible.